marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   zero means sign extension.
 If ``volatil`` is nonzero then some other type of extension was done via the ``ptr_extend`` instruction.

-  .. index:: SUBREG_PROMOTED_VAR_P

-  .. index:: subreg and /s

-  .. index:: in_struct, in subreg
+  .. index:: SUBREG_PROMOTED_VAR_P, subreg and /s, in_struct, in subreg

 :samp:`SUBREG_PROMOTED_VAR_P ({x})`
   Nonzero in a ``subreg`` if it was made when accessing an object that